-- 34.5 These charges vary from country to country depending on the markets and the type of transaction involved.
-Transaction charges accrue at the time the transactions are effected and are payable as soon as is reasonably practicable, and in any event not later than the last Business Day of the month when such charges arose or as otherwise agreed between the Depositary and the ACD.
-Custody charges accrue and are payable as agreed from time to time by the ACD and the Depositary.
-In addition, charges may be applied for cash payments, currency conversion, corporate actions and other incidental expenses.
-Details are available on request. - 34.6 Where relevant, the Depositary may make a charge for its services in relation to: distributions, the provision of banking services, holding money on deposit, lending money, or engaging in stock lending or derivative transactions, in relation to the Company and may purchase, sell or deal in the purchase or sale of Scheme Property, provided always that the services concerned and any such dealing are in accordance with the provisions of the Regulations. - 34.7 The Depositary will also be entitled to payment and reimbursement of all costs, liabilities and expenses properly incurred in the performance of, or arranging the performance of, functions conferred on it by the Instrument, the Regulations or by the general law. - 34.8 On a winding up of the Company or the redemption of a class of shares, the Depositary will be entitled to its pro rata fees, charges and expenses to the date of winding up, the termination, or the redemption (as appropriate) and any additional expenses necessarily realised in settling or receiving any outstanding obligations.
-No compensation for loss of office is provided for in the agreement with the Depositary. - 34.9 Any value added tax on any fees, charges or expenses payable to the Depositary will be added to such fees, charges or expenses. - 34.10 In each such case such expenses and disbursements will also be payable if incurred by any person (including the ACD or any associate or nominee of the Depositary or of the ACD) who has had the relevant duty delegated to it pursuant to the FCA Regulations by the Depositary. - 35.
-Shareholder Meetings and Voting Rights - 35.1 Annual General Meeting
+35.5 These charges vary from country to country depending on the markets and the type of transaction involved.
+Transaction charges accrue at the time the transactions are effected and are payable as soon as is reasonably practicable,

+- 35.6 Where relevant, the Depositary may make a charge for its services in relation to: distributions, the provision of banking services, holding money on deposit, lending money, or engaging in stock lending or derivative transactions, in relation to the Company and may purchase, sell or deal in the purchase or sale of Scheme Property, provided always that the services concerned and any such dealing are in accordance with the provisions of the Regulations. - 35.7 The Depositary will also be entitled to payment and reimbursement of all costs, liabilities and expenses properly incurred in the performance of, or arranging the performance of, functions conferred on it by the Instrument, the Regulations or by the general law. - On a winding up of the Company or the redemption of a class of shares, the Depositary will be entitled to its pro rata fees, charges and expenses to the date of winding up, the termination, or the redemption (as appropriate) and any additional expenses necessarily realised in settling or receiving any outstanding obligations.
+No compensation for loss of office is provided for in the agreement with the Depositary. - 35.9 Any value added tax on any fees, charges or expenses payable to the Depositary will be added to such fees, charges or expenses. - 35.10 In each such case such expenses and disbursements will also be payable if incurred by any person (including the ACD or any associate or nominee of the Depositary or of the ACD) who has had the relevant duty delegated to it pursuant to the FCA Regulations by the Depositary.

+36. Shareholder Meetings and Voting Rights

+36.1 Annual General Meeting